You can trust a narcissist to always lie to you.

-They mean, they enjoy seeing you compete for their attention when they flirt with others, that makes them powerful and wanted.
+They mean they enjoy seeing you compete for their attention when they flirt with others, which makes them powerful and wanted.
 They make you feel unworthy, and you often then want the narcissist more.
-You know what you suspect, is real, but they’ll do their best to manipulate you into thinking it’s not real.
-You can never do anything right, and they’ve got you doubting yourself, so you become trauma bonded to them and don’t leave never leave.
+You know what you suspect is real, but they’ll do their best to manipulate you into thinking it’s not real.
+You can never do anything right, and they’ve got you doubting yourself, so you become trauma bonded to them and don’t leave them.

-Remember you don’t deserve someone who lets you down, you are never indeed there for you, and who continues to hurt you.
+Remember, you don’t deserve someone who lets you down.
+Who are never indeed there for you, and who continues to hurt you.
 You deserve someone who you trust, who is honest, open, caring and kind like you.

 They’ll also make sure this new person knows how controlling and toxic you are.
 So if you ever talk to this person about the narcissist’s behaviour, it will just confirm how crazy you are.
 You’re not actually the crazy one, but they love smearing your name and making it look that way.
 They love the power they have over you to humiliate and provoke you.
 When you react, it feels so good to them to have that attention, and they can then show people you act crazy.

-Remember, yes two people can just be friends, but if it’s making you feel uncomfortable, you’re not insecure or sensitive.
-All the other toxic gaslighting phrases the narcissist uses, you’re human with feelings, and something doesn’t add up, and you’re instincts are usually correct.
+Remember, yes, two people can just be friends, but if it’s making you feel uncomfortable, you’re not insecure or sensitive.
+All the other toxic gaslighting phrases the narcissist uses, you’re human with feelings, and something doesn’t add up, and your instincts are usually correct.

-They mean you have perfectly normal thoughts to their behaviour and normal reactions to their countless lies, but they don’t want you to wake up and smell the coffee, they can never let you catch on not now.
-They want to make you doubt yourself in every way, and they’ll make you feel like the bad and make you feel guilty, so you work harder to please them, you will trust their words and not own thoughts and feelings.
-They reap all the benefits while you work so hard to make it up to them and please them for ever doubting them, while slowly losing who you are.
+They mean you have perfectly normal thoughts of their behaviour and normal reactions to their countless lies, but they don’t want you to wake up and smell the coffee.
+They can never let you catch on, not now.
+They want to make you doubt yourself in every way, and they’ll make you feel like the bad and make you feel guilty, so you work harder to please them.
+You will trust their words and not your own thoughts and feelings.
+They reap all the benefits while you work so hard to make it up to them and please them, for ever doubting your own thoughts, slowly losing who you are.